Pernambuco: History and must-see attractions

 • In the summer, however, the places get crowded and the prices go up.

-• During Carnival, between February and March, the idea is to combine fun and knowledge of folkloric events, while the month of June, during the São João celebrations, is the time when the towns in the Agreste and Sertão are filled with festivals and bonfires.
+• During Carnival, between February and March, if the idea is to combine fun and knowledge of folkloric events, the month of June, during the São João celebrations, is the time when the towns in the Agreste and Sertão are filled with festivals and bonfires.

 This post is also on: Português English Deutsch Español Français